 - There is no shower on the Rocket paddle steamers.

-- First class train tickets depends on availability.
+- First class train tickets depending on availability.
 Sometimes they mysteriously disappear even before coming to the counter.
 We will try our best to get first class for you.
 But if that is not possible, second class tickets will be provided, which is without air-conditioning.
-Killing the guide or blaming Nijhoom Tours taking all of your money and not providing first class tickets will not resolve the issue.
+Killing the guide or blaming Nijhoom Tours taking all of your money and not providing first-class tickets will not resolve the issue.

 - In case of traveling on the 2nd class of train, you’ll have a reserved seat.

 - It is common for the trains in Bangladesh to be 01-02 hours late.
 But no matter when they arrive, our drivers will always be waiting for you at the station to take you to your hotel.

 - We use car only while it is not possible to avoid, e.g. no train, boat, or flight.
 Roads in Bangladesh are broken and with heavy traffic.
 Be patient while traveling on car.

 - Distance mentioned in the itinerary is taken from Google Maps.